 Q. Where Subdivision Includes Land Within Drainage District.
 Whenever a Subdivision or a portion thereof includes land which is within a Local Drainage District, the provisions and requirements of the ordinance establishing such District shall be complied with.
 (Added by Ord.
 No. 142,862, Eff.
 2/13/72.)

-R. Protected Tree Regulations.
+R. Protected Tree or Shrub Regulations.
 (Amended by Ord.
-No. 177,404, Eff.
-4/23/06.)
-No protected tree may be relocated or removed except as provided in this article or of this Code.
-The term "removed" or "removal" shall include any act that will cause a protected tree to die, including but not limited to acts that inflict damage upon the root system or other parts of the tree by fire, application of toxic substances, operation of equipment or machinery, or by changing the natural grade of land by excavation or filling the drip line area around the trunk.
+No. 186,873, Eff.
+2/4/21.)
+No protected tree or shrub may be relocated or removed except as provided in this article or of this Code.
+The term "removed" or "removal" shall include any act that will cause a protected tree or shrub to die, including but not limited to acts that inflict damage upon the root system or other parts of the tree or shrub by fire, application of toxic substances, operation of equipment or machinery, or by changing the natural grade of land by excavation or filling the drip line area around the trunk.

 1. Required Determinations.
-Subject to historical preservation requirements set forth in Subdivision 3. of this subsection, when a protected tree exists within a proposed subdivision, the tree may be relocated or removed if the Advisory Agency, in consultation with the City's Chief Forester, determines the existence of either (a) or (b) below:
+Subject to historical preservation requirements set forth in Subdivision 3. of this subsection, when a protected tree or shrub exists within a proposed subdivision, the tree or shrub may be relocated or removed if the Advisory Agency, in consultation with the City's Chief Forester, determines the existence of either (a) or (b) below:

 (a) There has been prior applicable government action in which:

-(i) The removal of the tree had been approved by the Advisory Agency; or
+(i) The removal of the tree or shrub had been approved by the Advisory Agency; or

-(ii) The property upon which the protected tree is located has been the subject of a determination by the City Planning Commission, the City Council, a Zoning Administrator, or an Area Planning Commission, the appeal period established by this Code with respect to the determination has expired, the determination is still in effect, and pursuant to the determination, the protected tree's removal would be permissible; or
+(ii) The property upon which the protected tree or shrub is located has been the subject of a determination by the City Planning Commission, the City Council, a Zoning Administrator, or an Area Planning Commission, the appeal period established by this Code with respect to the determination has expired, the determination is still in effect, and pursuant to the determination, the protected tree or shrub's removal would be permissible; or

-(b) The removal of the protected tree would not result in an undesirable, irreversible soil erosion through diversion or increased flow of surface waters that cannot be mitigated to the satisfaction of the City's Chief Forester, and the physical condition or location of the tree is such that:
+(b) The removal of the protected tree or shrub would not result in an undesirable, irreversible soil erosion through diversion or increased flow of surface waters that cannot be mitigated to the satisfaction of the City's Chief Forester, and the physical condition or location of the tree or shrub is such that:

 (i) Its continued presence in its existing location prevents the reasonable development of the property; or

-(ii) According to a report required pursuant to Section 17.06 C., acceptable to the Advisory Agency and prepared by a tree expert, there is a substantial decline from a condition of normal health and vigor of the tree, and its restoration through appropriate and economically reasonable preservation procedures and practices is not advisable; or
+(ii) According to a report required pursuant to Section 17.06 C. acceptable to the Advisory Agency, and prepared by a Tree Expert, there is a substantial decline from a condition of normal health and vigor of the tree or shrub, and its restoration through appropriate and economically reasonable preservation procedures and practices is not advisable; or

-(iii) It is in danger of falling due to an existing and irreversible condition.
+(iii) It is in danger of falling due to an existing and irreversible condition; or

-(iv) Its continued presence at its existing location interferes with proposed utility services or roadways within or without the subject property, and the only reasonable alternative to the interference is the removal of the tree; or
+(iv) Its continued presence at its existing location interferes with proposed utility services or roadways within or without the subject property, and the only reasonable alternative to the interference is the removal of the tree or shrub; or

-(v) It has no apparent aesthetic value, which will contribute to the appearance and design of the proposed subdivision; or it is not located with reference to other trees or monuments in such a way as to acquire a distinctive significance at the location.
+(v) It has no apparent aesthetic value which will contribute to the appearance and design of the proposed subdivision; or it is not located with reference to other trees, shrubs or monuments in such a way as to acquire a distinctive significance at the location.

-(a) Require relocation elsewhere on the same property where a protected tree has been approved for removal, and where the relocation is economically reasonable and favorable to the survival of the tree.
-Relocation to a site other than upon the same property may be permitted where there is no available or appropriate location on the property and the owner of the proposed off-site relocation site consents to the placement of a tree.
-In the event of relocation, the Advisory Agency may designate measures to be taken to mitigate adverse effects on the tree.
+(a) Require relocation elsewhere on the same property where a protected tree or shrub has been approved for removal, and where the relocation is economically reasonable and favorable to the survival of the tree or shrub.
+Relocation to a site other than upon the same property may be permitted where there is no available or appropriate location on the property and the owner of the proposed off-site relocation site consents to the placement of a tree or shrub.
+In the event of relocation, the Advisory Agency may designate measures to be taken to mitigate adverse effects on the tree or shrub.

-(b) Permit protected trees of a lesser size, or trees of a different species, to be planted as replacement trees for protected trees permitted by this Code to be removed or relocated, if replacement trees required pursuant to this Code are not available.
-In that event, the Advisory Agency may require a greater number of replacement trees.
+(b) Permit protected trees or shrubs of a lesser size, or trees or shrubs of a different protected species, to be planted as replacement trees or shrubs for protected trees or shrubs permitted by this Code to be removed or relocated, if replacement trees or shrubs required pursuant to this Code are not available.
+In that event, the Advisory Agency may require a greater number of replacement trees or shrubs.

 3. Historical Monuments.
-The Advisory Agency, except as to Subdivision 1.(b)(iii) above, shall require retention of a protected tree at its existing location, if the tree is officially designated as an Historical Monument or as part of an Historic Preservation Overlay Zone.
+The Advisory Agency, except as to Subdivision 1.(b)(iii) above, shall require retention of a protected tree or shrub at its existing location, if the tree or shrub is officially designated as an Historical Monument or as part of an Historic Preservation Overlay Zone.

-(a) The protected tree is replaced within the property by at least two trees of a protected variety included within the definition set forth in Section 17.02 of this article, except where the protected tree is relocated pursuant to Subdivision 2.(a) above.
-The size of each replacement tree shall be a 15-gallon, or larger, specimen, measuring one inch or more in diameter at a point one foot above the base, and not less than seven feet in height, measured from the base.
+(a) The protected tree or shrub be replaced within the property by at least four specimens of a protected variety included within the definition set forth in Section 17.02 of this article, except where the protected species is relocated pursuant to Subdivision 2.(a) above.
+A protected tree shall only be replaced by other protected tree varieties and shall not be replaced by shrubs.
+A protected shrub shall only be replaced by other protected shrub varieties and shall not be replaced by trees, to the extent feasible as determined by the Advisory Agency, Board of Public Works (Board), or a licensed or certified arborist.
+When replacement concerns more than two protected trees or shrubs, the permit at issue shall be considered at a full public hearing at the Board.
+The size of each replacement tree shall be a 15-gallon or larger specimen, measuring one inch or more in diameter at a point one foot above the base, and not less than 7 feet in height, measured from the base.
 The size and number of replacement trees shall approximate the value of the tree to be replaced.

-(b) The subdivider record those covenants and agreements approved by the Advisory Agency necessary to assure compliance with conditions imposed by the Advisory Agency and to assure protected tree preservation.
+(b) The subdivider record those covenants and agreements approved by the Advisory Agency to assure compliance with conditions imposed by the Advisory Agency and to assure protected tree and shrub preservation.

-(c) The subdivider provide protected tree maintenance information to purchasers of lots within the proposed subdivision.
+(c) The subdivider provide protected tree and shrub maintenance information to purchasers of lots within the proposed subdivision.

-(d) The subdivider post a bond or other assurance acceptable to the City Engineer to guarantee the survival of trees required to be replaced or permitted or required to be relocated, in a manner to assure the existence of continuously living trees at the approved replacement or relocation site for three years from the date that the trees are replaced or relocated.
+(d) The subdivider post a bond or other assurance acceptable to the City Engineer to guarantee the survival of trees and shrubs required to be replaced or permitted or required to be relocated, in a manner to assure the existence of continuously living trees and shrubs at the approved replacement or relocation site for three years from the date that the trees or shrubs are replaced or relocated.
 The City Engineer shall use the provisions of Section 17.08 G. as its procedural guide in satisfaction of the bond requirements and processing.
-Any bond required shall be in a sum estimated by the City Engineer to be equal to the dollar value of the replacement tree or of the tree that is to be relocated.
-In determining value for these purposes, the City Engineer shall consult with the Advisory Agency, the City's Chief Forester, the evaluation of trees guidelines approved and adopted for professional plantsmen by the International Society of Arboriculture, the American Society of Consulting Arborists, the National Arborists Association and the American Association of Nurserymen, and other available, local information or guidelines.
+Any bond required shall be in a sum estimated by the City Engineer to be equal to the dollar value of the replacement tree or shrub or of the tree or shrub that is to be relocated.
+In determining value for these purposes, the City Engineer shall consult with the Advisory Agency, the City's Chief Forester, the evaluation of trees guidelines approved and adopted for professional plantsmen by the International Society of Arboriculture, the American Society of Consulting Arborists, the National Arborists Association and the American Association of Nurserymen, and other available local information or guidelines.

 5. Grading.
-The Advisory Agency is authorized to prohibit grading or other construction activity within the drip line of a protected tree.
+The Advisory Agency is authorized to prohibit grading or other construction activity within the drip line of a protected tree or shrub.

 S. Mulholland Scenic Parkway.
 (Amended by Ord.
 No. 156,534, Eff.
 4/24 /82.)
 Notwithstanding the street standards adopted by the City Planning Commission pursuant to this section, the width and improvement standards for the Mulholland Scenic Parkway shall be substantially as follows: two travel lanes, one in each direction, each 15 feet wide; passing lane segments and turn pockets where necessary to facilitate movement of traffic; substantial conformance to existing roadway alignment; no median strip except to facilitate turning movements; hard surfaced shoulders but with a natural look, separated from the roadway by a painted line where the shoulder is utilized for bikeway purposes; minimum street and driveway access to the Parkway; reasonable protection of a scenic corridor 500 feet more or less, depending on topography, from each side of the existing right-of-way, to preserve the scenic quality and for the development of parks, vista points, parking facilities, and continuous bicycle, equestrian and hiking trails; all utilities to be underground; all necessary signs and road related fixtures to be of a special design to blend with the scenic character of the Parkway; grading to be kept to an absolute minimum; all necessary grading to be gently contoured and fully landscaped with fire–resistant plants to present a natural appearance.